IKNL/vantage6-algorithms/models/glm/README.md

 Generalized Linear Models estimate regression models for outcomes following exponential distributions.
 The GLM generalizes linear regression by allowing the linear model to be related to the response variable via a link function and by allowing the magnitude of the variance of each measurement to be a function of its predicted value.

+This algorithm is implemented in R, but with help of our R and Python wrappers you can also call the algorithm from Python.

-The current implementation is validated for the following R family inputs: (<- @TODO add validation for these to the .pdf)
+The current implementation is validated for the following R family inputs:
 * gaussian(link = "identity"): gaussian regression
 * binomial(link = "logit"): normal logistic regression
 * poisson(link = "log"): poisson regression
-* "rs.poi": custom glm relative survival model with poisson error
+* "rs.poi": custom glm relative survival model with poisson error See the documentation and iknl/vantage6-algorithms/models/glm/src/validation/validation.R .

-This algorithm is implemented in R, but with help of our R and Python wrappers you can also call the algorithm from Python.

 ## Documentation
 Check "Technical Documentation - GLM" for technical details about the algorithm and more. (<- @TODO this should be a link to the .pdf)